Ferdinand Sinaga: International career

 Sinaga has played for Indonesia at youth and senior level.
 Sinaga has played in 2011 Southeast Asian Games where his side lost with a penalty kick against Malaysia in the final.
 Sinaga also has represented Indonesia U-23 at 2014 Asian Games in South Korea.
 He has scored 6 goals during that tournament.

 Sinaga was first capped for senior team on 27 August 2011 in a 0–1 friendly defeat against Jordan at the Amman International Stadium, Amman coming off the bench for Cristian Gonzáles.

 Personal life

+Sinaga's nickname, The Dragon, originated from his former coach, Robert René Alberts, at PSM in 2016.
+Alberts called Sinaga by the nickname due to his clan's (marga) name of Sinaga, which in Indonesian means 'The Dragon'.

 Sinaga is a devout Catholic who often celebrates goals by making the sign of the cross.
 Sinaga was born to Samson Sinaga, a bus driver, and Risnalu Turnip.
 He is married to Aghie Veronicca and they have two children named Fabio and Fabian Sinaga.
 Sinaga has more than eleven tattoos on his body, mostly on his arm and torso.
 Among his tattoos are the name of his wife and child, Catholic prayers, Virgin Mary and a Christian cross.